Addition is the first big mathematical step after early learners build basic number sense.

 - in all

-Memorize the math facts
+7. Memorise the facts

 Ultimately, we want students to be able to add quickly and accurately in their heads.
 This procedural fluency is essential as they move onto more complex problems, and there’s no way to get there without memorizing every single digit addition fact.